jimd1989/boar/README.md

     w 0
     W 0

-Modulators can have lower pitches than their carriers too:
+Modulators can have lower pitches too:

     P 0.5